 This Galaxy S22 camera setting lets you choose one of them.
 By default, it is assigned to the burst mode.

 By default, Galaxy S22 camera will save photos in JPEG format, which can be opened on almost all devices.

-But the compression efficiency of JPEG format usually is not optimal.
+But the compression efficiency of the JPEG format is usually not optimal.
 In other words, at a given quality level, the file size of JPEG is usually relatively large compared to many modern formats.

 The downside of the HEIF format is that some apps may not support it.
-But in general, there are no issues to switch to this more efficient format as all major OSes support it natively.
-Also, iPhone has used HEIF format as the default since 2017.
+But in general, there are no issues with switching to this more efficient format, as all major OSes support it natively.
+Also, the iPhone has used the HEIF format as the default since 2017.